ShrijaVarma/Expense-Tracker/README.md

 - ✅ Protected Routes for authenticated users
 - ✅ Add, delete, and view expenses
 - ✅ Backend validation using Express Validator
-- ✅ Password hashing using
+- ✅ Password hashing using Bcrypt
+- ✅